 Cabled Speakers

-If you purchase cabled speakers, you will need to run a cable connector from the speakers to your receiver, when installing outdoor speakers.
-This involved running the cable through the walls and/or ceiling of your home.
-You want to be very careful and plan out where and how you want the cable to enter your home.
-If you already have cable wires going into your home, see if you can fit the new wiring through the same hole and follow the same pattern through the walls.
-This will prevent the need for you to drill a new hole in your house.
+If you purchase cabled speakers, you must run a cable connector from the speakers to your receiver when installing outdoor speakers.
+This involved running the cable through the walls and ceiling of your home.
+You must be very careful and plan where and how you want the cable to enter your home.
+If you already have cable wires in your home, see if you can fit the new wiring through the same hole and follow the same pattern through the walls.
+This will prevent you from drilling a new hole in your house.

 Electrical Power

-Depending on the type of speakers you purchased, you may need to plug them into an electrical unit.
-Some speakers operate by battery power, which means you do not need to do anything else.
-On the other hand, if you have speaker that require electricity to work, you will need to run an electrical cord to the speaker.
-Be sure that you use a cord that is designed for outdoor use and keep it out of the reach of children and pets.
+Depending on the speakers you purchase, you may need to plug them into an electrical unit.
+Some speakers operate on battery power, which means you do not need to do anything else.
+On the other hand, if you have a speaker that requires electricity to work, you will need to run an electrical cord to the speaker.
+Be sure to use a cord designed for outdoor use and keep it out of the reach of children and pets.

 Installation Video